 Step 4: Read all the fine print and understand your contract before you sign the final paperwork.
 Make certain that you are familiar with everything that will happen.

-Now that you have your merchant account, you should also realize that you will be in the high risk of the merchant accounts.
+Now that you have your merchant account, you should also realize that you will be at a high risk of merchant accounts.
 This means, that you will have a reserve amount of your credit/debit cards put into an account while you go through their trial period.